 If you are directly or indirectly linked to videos, then you've definitely heard of explainer videos incredible ability to engage audiences.
-No matter whether you want to explain the product or boost your online presence, animated videos will help you to achieve the same.
+Whether you want to explain the product or boost your online presence, animated videos will help you achieve the same.

-Now the main question that arises is: how long should your explainer video last in order to hold the audience's interest while also delivering the crucial messages you require?
+Now, the main question that arises is: how long should your explainer video last or what should be our explainer video length in order to hold the audience's interest while also delivering the crucial messages you require?

 Are you also thinking the same?
 If yes, then this blog is for you!

-Being a member of the video team, I'll give you some valuable suggestions on how to determine how long your animated marketing videos should last in order to be both amusing and effective.
+Being a video team member, I'll give you some valuable suggestions on how to determine how long your animated marketing videos should last to be both amusing and effective.

 Let's get started!